SuperGregM/SuperGreatMonokai/README.md

 This theme bundles in Fish Shell Syntax Highlighter from [@bmalehorn](https://github.com/bmalehorn/vscode-fish)

 This theme bundles in VimL Syntax Highlighter from [@dunstontc](https://github.com/dunstontc/viml)

+This theme bundles in Nix Syntax Highlighter from [@nix-community](https://github.com/nix-community/vscode-nix-ide)

 This theme was created by [@def-SpaceWar](https://github.com/def-SpaceWar/sublime-monokai)